isyul/Dta/README.md

 depending on what basis your trying to measure

-But in our data the maximum **min_support** is 0.01 anything more would yield nothing In contrast you could play around with **min_threshold (confidence)**
+But in our data the maximum **min_support** is 0.01 anything more would yield nothing.
+In contrast you could play around with **min_threshold (confidence)**